flode/BwTree/README.md

 - The mapping table cannot grow dynamically
 - Necessary operations like consolidate or split are not executed asynchronously

+## Troubleshooting
+- Error compiling: "error: invalid value 'c++14' in '-std=c++14'"

+You need a compiler that supports C++14 in order to compile the project.

 ## License
 Copyright 2014-2015 Florian Scheibner